apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 ---
-title: Joins: Connecting Piece Types to One Another
+title: Connecting Piece Types to One Another
 layout: tutorial
 ---